-- Ongoing communication of information will be provided through all-student and all-staff emails; in addition, updated signage has been placed around campus locations
+- Ongoing communication of information is being provided through all-student and all-staff emails; in addition, updated signage has been placed around campus locations

-- Hand sanitizer has been ordered for placement in College areas with high public interaction (reception areas, help desks, etc.) and other areas as needed
+- Hand sanitizer has been placed in College areas with high public interaction (reception areas, help desks, etc.) and other areas as needed

-- As always, we encourage students and staff to make sure they are signed up for Chemeketa’s emergency alerts, where important and timely information is provided through text messaging, voicemail, and email.
-Sign up for emergency alerts go.chemeketa.edu/alerts
+We encourage students and staff to sign up for Chemeketa’s emergency alerts.
+Important and timely information is provided through text messaging, voicemail, and email.
+Sign up for emergency alerts at go.chemeketa.edu/alerts

-- Messages may also be relayed through digital signage, social media, website, building alarms, public address systems, or media releases
+Messages will also be communicated through digital signage, social media, website, building alarms, public address systems, and media releases.

 Frequently Asked Questions